Fetterman launches ad discussing stroke after NBC interview draws criticism

 “If John Fetterman had ever eaten a vegetable in his life, then maybe he wouldn’t have had a major stroke and wouldn’t be in the position of having to lie about it constantly,” senior communications adviser Rachel Tripp said in an August statement.

 Fetterman’s campaign, however, has also frequently attacked his opponent, often trolling Oz on social media.
-The Democratic candidate put up several billboards this week calling Oz a “Cowboys fan” and urging voters to elect a “real Pennsylvanian.”
+The Democratic candidate put up several billboards this week calling Oz a “Cowboys fan” — the Dallas Cowboys play the Philadelphia Eagles on Sunday — and urging voters to elect a “real Pennsylvanian.”

 Oz has closed in on Fetterman during the final weeks of the midterm elections.
 The nonpartisan Cook Political Report shifted the race back to “toss up” last week, less than two months after moving the race slightly in favor of the Democrat.